dquintor/PeopleOps-Vacation-Console-Vacation-Management-in-Python/README.md

 1. Ensure you have Python installed (see 'Python version' below).

-2. From the repository root (or the extracted directory), run the main script:
+2. From the repository root, run the main script:

 ```bash
 python PeopleOps-Vacation-Console-Vacation-Management-in-Python/main.py